UN aviation body weighs in against EU carbon plan

 The aviation industry on Wednesday also called for urgent action to prevent disruption to trade and tourism as a result of the plan, which has already sparked tit-for-tat legislation in the U.S. Congress.

-The EU rules are to take effect on January 1, and the airlines said they could lose 1.2 billion euros in 2012, or a quarter of this year's profits.
+The EU rules are to take effect on January 1, and the airlines said they could lose 1.2 billion euros ($1.7 billion) in 2012, or a quarter of this year's profits.

 Opposing nations say the plan would infringe a "cardinal principle of state sovereignty" by basing its charges on the distance flown by each flight, which means calculations would include foreign airspace, in violation of a 1944 pact that gives each country exclusive authority over its skies.